It’s an unfortunate truth. Leadership has a short shelf life. Especially in the rapid, discontinuous changes of the last decade or two.

 - Am I growing other leaders?
 Am I, is anyone, discipling them to grow and not just fill organizational slots?

 Esther grew.
-She uncomfortably grew.
-She saved a nation.
+It was uncomfortable growth.
+And she saved a nation.

 Is it possible that seeing God breathe fresh breath into the dry bones of the American church could start with your own grow/no grow decision?
 And thousands more grow/no grow decisions just like yours?